Phase 1 — Deploy Elastic Security Infrastructure

 • Step 6: Enable and Start Elasticsearch

-• Enabled service to start at boot and started the Elasticsearch service
+• Enable the service to start at boot and start the Elasticsearch service

 • sudo systemctl daemon-reload